Many Styles

 Key Regions

-- Côte de Beaune (Meursault, Puligny): layered, nutty, age-worthy
+- Côte de Beaune: layered, nutty

-- California (Sonoma, Carneros): ripe fruit, creamy textures
+- California (Sonoma, Carneros): riper, creamy

 Food Pairing

-- Chablis: oysters, sashimi, goat cheese
+- No oak / lean: oysters, sushi, fresh goat cheese

 For fast, dish-specific suggestions, try our tool on the home page.